 Since they recognized that college students were the perfect demographic to target, they started to push traffic to their website, focusing on dorm-friendly furnishings and accessories as well as design ideas for small spaces.
 They used Promoted Pins and keywords like “dorm ideas” and “dorm room organization” to push traffic in the right direction.

-Travel is another very popular category on Pinterest with about three-quarters of users claiming that they find brand-based travel content useful.
-Boards featuring dream vacations and trip planning topics are quite popular, and plenty of people use the platform to search for and bookmark accommodations.
+Travel is another very popular category on Pinterest, with about three-quarters of users claiming that they find brand-based travel content useful.
+Boards featuring dream vacations and trip planning topics are quite popular, and plenty of people use the platform to search for and bookmark accommodation.

 How else do they engage users?
 Specialized key phrases like “solo travel” or “wellness travel” are increasingly popular, and targeting specific interests ranging from food to activities to even different modes of travel are different ways that they appeal to a broad audience.